 Curators’ Choice Section

-In the autumn edition of Art Aurea magazine, the Curators’ Choice section showcases the following five inspiring and innovative artists in contemporary art, craft design, introduced by some of the most visionary curators and gallerists in the field of material culture: Ori Orisun Merhav with her avant-garde practice – exploring a new materiality that embodies a vision of hope for the future of design and material culture – presented by Sarah Myerscough, Sarah Myerscough Gallery, London, UK;
+In the autumn edition of Art Aurea magazine, the Curators’ Choice section showcases the following five inspiring and innovative artists in contemporary art, craft and design, introduced by some of the most visionary curators and gallerists in the field of material culture: Featured are Ori Orisun Merhav with her avant-garde practice exploring a new materiality that embodies a vision of hope for the future of design and material culture, presented by Sarah Myerscough, Sarah Myerscough Gallery, London, UK;

-Ptolemy Mann with her vibrant Thread Paintings – textile wall pieces based on a modern Bauhaus philosophy that merges art and design, underpinned by sophisticated colour theory – presented by Monique Deul, Taste Contemporary Gallery, Geneva, Switzerland; Kate Jones with her engraved glass masterpieces – telling stories of nature, transience, and the beauty of the moment – presented by Angel Monzon, Vessel Gallery, London, UK;
+Ptolemy Mann with her vibrant Thread Paintings – textile wall pieces based on a modern Bauhaus philosophy that merges art and design, underpinned by sophisticated colour theory – presented by Monique Deul, Taste Contemporary Gallery, Geneva, Switzerland; Kate Jones with her engraved glass masterpieces that tell stories of nature, transience, and the beauty of the moment, presented by Angel Monzon, Vessel Gallery, London, UK;

-Tiffany Vanderhoop with her meaningful beadwork jewellery – a contemporary interpretation of traditional indigenous narratives and values – presented by Bryna Pomp, MAD About Jewelry, Museum of Art and Design, New York, USA; Christoph Leuner with his chipboard vessels – pushing the boundaries of a often low-valued material and transforming it into functional yet sculptural objects – presented by Barbara Schmidt, Galerie Handwerk, Munich, Germany.
+Tiffany Vanderhoop with her meaningful beadwork jewellery, offering a contemporary interpretation of traditional Indigenous narratives and values, presented by Bryna Pomp, MAD About Jewelry, Museum of Art and Design, New York, USA; and Christoph Leuner with his chipboard vessels, which push the boundaries of an often undervalued material, transforming it into functional yet sculptural objects, presented by Barbara Schmidt, Galerie Handwerk, Munich, Germany.

 INGRID RÜGEMER CONTACT INFORMATION